 - The battery is overcharged, the material structure collapses, and lithium dendrites form a piercing membrane.

-Lithium ion battery explosion type analysis
+Lithium-ion battery explosion type analysis

 Let’s talk about the external short circuit first.
 The principle is very simple.
 A conductive substance connects the positive and negative electrodes simultaneously from the outside of the battery.
-When an external short circuit occurs, the current increases, and the battery begins to generate heat.
+When an external short circuit occurs, the current increases and the battery begins to generate heat.
 When the heat becomes larger, the electrolyte will decompose, generating a large amount of gas, and the battery will swell.

 The internal short circuit is mainly caused by the burrs of copper foil and aluminum foil piercing the diaphragm, or the dendrite crystal of lithium atoms piercing the diaphragm.
 These tiny needle-shaped metals can cause micro short circuits.
 Because it is very thin and has a certain resistance value, the current may not be very large.
 Burrs of copper and aluminum foil can be caused in the production process.
 The phenomena that can be observed are battery leakage and fast self-discharge.
-Most of them can be detected by short-circuit testers.
+Most of them can be detected by short-circuiting testers.
 Moreover, due to the small burr, it is sometimes burned out, making the battery return to normal.
-Therefore, the probability of explosion caused by micro short circuit of burr is not high.
+Therefore, the probability of an explosion caused by the micro short circuit of burr is not high.
 Burr mainly comes from slitting, laser cutting has few burrs.

-There are more sources of dendrites (when the liquid metal solidifies, the solid crystal nucleus grows faster along certain crystal directions, resulting in the formation of dendritic crystals, referred to as dendrites.
+There are more sources of dendrites (when the liquid metal solidifies, the solid crystal nucleus grows faster along with certain crystal directions, resulting in the formation of dendritic crystals, referred to as dendrites.
 The general dendrite size is very small, the length is a few millimeters.
 The crystal is composed of tens of thousands or millions of crystal grains.
 The crystal grains in a dendrite have a similar orientation.
 The serious dendrite structure has an adverse effect on the thermoplasticity), high current, lithium precipitation, etc. will cause.

-According to the analysis of common mobile phone batteries, there is still a case, when the battery temperature is not high enough to burn the material, and the gas generated is not enough to break through the battery casing.
+According to the analysis of commonly mobile phone batteries, there is still a case, when the battery temperature is not high enough to burn the material, and the gas generated is not enough to break through the battery casing.
 We then terminate charging and take the mobile phone out.

 At this time, the heat generated by many micro-shorts gradually raises the temperature of the battery.
 After a period of time, the explosion occurs.
 The common description of consumers is that when the phone is picked up, the phone is very hot, and it explodes after being thrown away.
 Although now have an automatic power-off function, but still a warm reminder, try not to charge for a long time.

-Lithium ion battery protection mechanism
+Lithium-ion battery protection mechanism

 Whether it is charging or discharging, we have a measure, usually using voltage to stop.
 Taking the ternary battery with lithium nickel cobalt manganese oxide and graphite anode as an example.
 When the battery charging voltage is higher than 4.2V, the danger will come quietly.
 The higher the voltage, the higher the danger.
 Because when the voltage is higher than 4.2V, the number of lithium atoms in the positive electrode material decreases, the structure of the stored atoms will collapse, which is permanent and irreversible.

-If you continue to charge, the lithium ion will generate lithium metal with electrons on the surface of the negative electrode, which is called dendrites.
+If you continue to charge, the lithium-ion will generate lithium metal with electrons on the surface of the negative electrode, which is called dendrites.
 These dendrites will pierce the separator and short-circuit the positive and negative electrodes.

 Overcharging will also increase the temperature.
 If the temperature exceeds 180°C, the electrolyte will decompose and generate a large amount of gas and heat.
 The shell will expand.
 After the rupture, oxygen enters and reacts violently with lithium metal and will explode.
 Therefore, the upper limit of the charging voltage is a protective measure.

-The last line of defense for lithium ion battery
+The last line of defense for lithium-ion battery

-Usually our batteries, whether it is a mobile phone or a power battery, have a battery management system (or software) and a battery protection circuit board to monitor the battery voltage during battery charging and discharging to prevent overcharging, over discharge, large
+Usually, our batteries, whether it is a mobile phone or a power battery, have a battery management system (or software) and a battery protection circuit board to monitor the battery voltage during battery charging and discharging to prevent overcharging, over-discharge, large

 Current generation.
 If none of the above can protect the battery and avoid the explosion, it is only possible to reduce the damage through self-destruction.
-These need to be provided by the battery cell, such as explosion-proof valve of the battery, anti-overcharge Fuse with SSD flip-flop, cut off the current, and pressure relief to reduce the risk of battery explosion.
+These need to be provided by the battery cell, such as the explosion-proof valve of the battery, anti-overcharge Fuse with SSD flip-flop, cut off the current, and pressure relief to reduce the risk of a battery explosion.